theos/theos.dev/docs/Packaging.md

 This filter is implemented as a property list that is installed alongside the .dylib(s) in the .deb.
 The property list is created for you when initializing a project via the NIC.

-The filter can be for bundles, classes, and/or executables and is declared in the form of an xml array.
+The filter can be for bundles, classes, and/or executables and is declared in the form of an xml/plist dictionary of arrays.
 Your tweak will only be loaded if the filter items specified are matched.

 The format of said filter plist is as follows:

+XML:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">